-So first, let’s go back a few years, to when someone once suggested to us, rather humourously I thought, that we might consider changing our farmer – singular – as though there could possibly have been only one.
+So first, let’s go back a few years, to when someone once suggested to me, rather humourously I thought, that we might consider changing our farmer – singular – as though there could possibly have been only one.

 A couple of things become clear very quickly: if you’re not just sourcing tea from a few places that are near each other, you need a team of people.
 Some people you can squarely rely on.
 You can’t be in two places at the same time, and though regional differences exist – Menghai flushes earlier than Liu Da Cha Shan, or whatever, there’s a limit to how much ground you can cover in the relatively brief period of time that is (early) spring tea harvest.

 Different areas & villages can have slightly different approaches too.
 There’s a reason for this, so it makes sense to draw on local knowledge and skills, rather than have a ‘one size fits all’ approach.
 Of course, a skilled tea maker can no doubt quickly adapt, but in any case, having one person make all your tea is a physical impossibility, dictated by distance and topography.

 So then, the ways that I source tea are essentially these:

 - Arrange for pickers to pick leaves from a tea garden we have identified, which are then taken to a place where we have someone take in the fresh leaves and make the tea.
 The trees may not belong to the person who makes the tea.
 The farmer who owns the trees sells the fresh leaves and may be involved in the picking.
 In this way we have the most control over the process.
 It is also useful where a farmer has good trees, but hasn’t necessarily mastered the skills of making good tea.*

 The caveat, if it need be stated, is that the person taking in the fresh leaves must be skilled at recognising fresh leaves from different trees and sources, be familiar with, and trust the pickers, and know exactly where the tea is coming from in order to avoid tea from elsewhere being brought in.